Ayush-sk-Pathak/Continuum/docs/LESSONS_LEARNED.md

 )
 ```

 **Prevention:** When mocking a dataclass, check ALL fields.
-Dataclass field order matters â€” required fields come before optional ones with defaults.
+Dataclass field order matters Ã¢â‚¬â€ required fields come before optional ones with defaults.

 ---